I grew up with Eastern and Western medicines hand in hand, thanks to my parents.

 So I chose it as the beautiful bridge between my yogic and taoist knowledge.

-Ongoing, I continuously study medical conditions and evidence base research.
+Ongoing, I continuously study medical conditions and evidence based research.

 Alongside the range of issues Chinese medicine is well known to help,